gumityolcu/DualView/README.md

 ## DualView

 DualView is a runtime-efficient Training Data Atrribution (TDA) method which produces explicitly sparse attributions.
-Our experiments show that DualView performs at the state-of-the-art level with minimal computational cost.
+Our experiments show that DualView performs at the state-of-the-art level with minimal computational cost, by putting multiclass-SVMs to work.
 Furthermore, the attributions of DualView are sparse by design, resulting in explanations that are more easily digested and analyzed by humans in practice.

 ![](img/fig1.png)